pablo-meier/Pablog/_src/posts/2010-03-31-paul-lil-misogynist.md

 a good primer on what are contemporary considerations.

-For the record, I tried adding these to the video, but YouTube captioning is a mess or horrors.
+For the record, I tried adding these to the video, but YouTube captioning is a mess of horrors.
 Vimeo doesn't even support it, lame sauces.

+---

+As promised, the transcript:

 **Sammy** Here, I'm gonna give you some background information on women.
 You might want to take notes.